bobbadshy/touchosc_obxd_template/README.md

 The keyboard offers an optional "MIDI Looper" button that can be used to control external looping software over MIDI.
-The button uses a complex control scheme to allow manipulating all essential looping operations through a single control.

-The button's control scheme is based on control schemes commonly found on single-button hardware loopers, and it offers some extra functionality usually not available in single-button operation.
+The button uses a complex control scheme to allow manipulating most looping operations through a single control.
+The button's control scheme is based on control schemes commonly found on single-button hardware loopers.

 ### Supported looper software

 The loop button should work with most looping software, as long as the software supports binding to its functions with MIDI note_on messages.
 To be used with the button, the software needs to expose all or a subset of these functions:

 - Record start/stop
   - Bind to MIDI note_on 36, value 0/127